Thinking about Gay Male Brains.

 So, what's it do?

 It connects two structures together.
-The amygdala on each side of the brain.
+The temporal lobes on each side of the brain, including the amygdala.

 So, what does the amygdala do?